Sauron U-Net: Simple automated redundancy elimination in medical image segmentation via filter pruning: Results

-Sauron obtained the highest Dice coefficients and competitive HD95s across all datasets and segmentation classes (\cref{table:acdc,table:kits,table:rats}).
-Sauron also achieved the highest reduction in FLOPs, although, every method, including Sauron, can further reduce the FLOPs at the risk of worsening the performance (\Cref{table:other}). cSGD and FPGM could not yield models with high pruning rates possibly because they aim at reducing only $s_{l+1}$ and not $s_l$ from $\mathbf{W}^l \in \mathbb{R}^{s_{l+1} \times s_l \times k \times k}$.
+Sauron obtained the highest Dice coefficients and competitive HD95s across all datasets and segmentation classes (\Cref{table:performance}).
+Sauron also achieved the highest reduction in FLOP, although, every method, including Sauron, can further reduce the FLOP at the risk of worsening the performance (\Cref{table:compression}).
+Similarly, Sauron also achieved the highest decrease in GPU and CPU time across all datasets, with the exception of KiTS, where STAMP produced a model that was faster if run on a GPU (but not on CPU). cSGD and FPGM could not yield models with high pruning rates possibly because they were designed to reduce only $s_{l+1}$ and not $s_l$ from $\mathbf{W}^l \in \mathbb{R}^{s_{l+1} \times s_l \times k \times k}$.
 Thus, very high pruning rates cause a great imbalance between the number of input and output filters in every layer that may hinder the training.
-Note also that cSGD and FPGM were not tested with pruning rates higher than 60\% \cite{ding2019centripetal,he2019filter}.
-In contrast, Sauron and Autopruner that achieved working models with higher pruning rate reduced both input filters $s_{l}$ and output filters $s_{l+1}$.
+Note also that cSGD and FPGM were not tested with pruning rates higher than 60\% \citep{ding2019centripetal,he2019filter}.
+In contrast, Sauron, Autopruner and STAMP, that achieved working models with higher pruning rate, reduced both input filters $s_{l}$ and output filters $s_{l+1}$.
+TVSPrune did not achieve models with performance or compression rates similar to other methods likely because, unlike in \cite{murti2023tvsprune}, we reserved the test set exclusively for evaluating the models and not for determining which filters to prune.
+We included an example segmentation from each dataset in Section 4 of the Supplementary material, and Sauron's training and validation loss in Section 5 of the Supplementary material.

-Sauron without the proposed regularization term $\delta_{opt}$ (Sauron ($\lambda=0$)) achieved similar or less compressed models and worse Dice coefficients than when minimizing $\delta_{opt}$.
-Overall, the results from these ablation experiments indicate that 1) typical CNN optimization (without $\delta_{opt}$ regularization) yields redundant feature maps that can be pruned with Sauron, 2) pruning rate is generally higher with $\delta_{opt}$ regularization, and 3) pruning with no $\delta_{opt}$ regularization can affect performance, possibly due to the accidental elimination of non-redundant filters.
-In summary, the pruning rate and performance achieved in our ablation experiments demonstrate that promoting clusterability via $\delta_{opt}$ regularization is advantageous for eliminating redundant feature maps.